Meghan Markle ‘reaches out’ to estranged father after his surgery

 Meghan is said to have previously tried to reach out to him in the past.

-Mr Markle, who moved to live in the Philippines, has never met his grandchildren Prince Archie and Princess Lilibet.
+Mr Markle, who moved from Mexico to live in the Philippines, has never met his grandchildren Prince Archie and Princess Lilibet.

+His son, Thomas Markle Jr, said before the news that the duchess had “reached out” that he hoped Meghan would show “compassion”.

+“My only wish is that Meghan shows my father some compassion.
+He is literally fighting for his life,” he told the Daily Mail.

 Join our commenting forum